MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-ecosystem.md

 Learn more from the following docs:
 * [Connect a bot to Web Chat](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0)
 * [Connect a bot to Direct Line](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0)
-* For programmatic approach to exchange your secret for a token, use the code snippet provided [here](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0#production-embedding--option) and adjust to your own situation.
+* For programmatic approach to exchange your secret for a token, use the code snippet provided [here](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0#production-embedding--option) and adjust the URLs from public Azure to Azure Government.

 ## How does the Bot Framework relate to Cognitive Services?